BarHoter/food_blockchain/README.md

 The indexer will delete `events.json` and `checkpoint.json` if the current `CONTRACT_ADDRESS` does not match what is stored in the checkpoint.

+A simple dashboard is available at `frontend/dashboard.html`.
+Serve the repository root so the `indexer` folder is accessible and open the page to view indexed events.